Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Introduction

-In 1984 Witten introduced what are now known the WZW models, due to Wess, Zumino, Novikov and Witten.
-In the same year, Knizhnik and Zamolodchikov showed that their correlation functions satisfy a system of partial differential equations \cite{KZ}.
+The current algebra of what is now known as the Wess--Zumino-Witten (WZW) model was shown by Witten \cite{Witten_WZW} to satisfy the commutation relations of affine Kac-Moody algebras at positive integer levels.
+Knizhnik and Zamolodchikov showed that the $n$-point correlation functions of primary fields of the WZW model satisfy a system of partial differential equations, the Knizhnik--Zamolodchikov (KZ) equations \cite{KZ}.